-- Physical examination performed by a nurse - TB (Tuberculosis) skin test.
-You must return in 48 to 72 hours to have this test read - Drug screen test - Blood test for Rubella, Rubeola, Varicella Zoater, Hepatitis B and Measles titers. - Eye exam (bring your glasses if applicable).
+- Physical examination performed by a nurse - TB (Tuberculosis) skin test. - Drug screen test. - A positive drug screen for Alcohol, Marijuana, and any illegal drugs will result in the immediate rescinding of the offer for admission. - Blood test for Rubella, Rubella, Varicella Zoster, Hepatitis B and Measles titers. - Eye exam (bring your glasses if applicable).